 What is DYE SUBLIMATION?

-If we look at the literal meaning it is a phase transition from a solid directly to a gas without going through a liquid phase.
+If we look at the literal meaning of Dye Sublimation, it is a phase transition from a solid directly to a gas without going through a liquid phase.
 This only occurs under specific temperature and pressure conditions.
 So how does this fit into decorating thousands of products with photo quality images?
 This technology involves a dye process.
 Hundreds of thousands of everyday products are decorated using colored dyes.
 Manufacturers of apparel, consumer packaging, consumer goods, electronics, and many others use dyes to color their products whether they’re made of plastics, fabrics or woods.

 In Dye Sublimation, the “solid” part of the equation is dried ink on the surface of printed, ready-to-transfer sublimation page.
 This page is printed directly from CorelDRAW, Adobe PhotoShop or Adobe Illustrator to a special sublimation printer.
 When introduced to heat, these solid ink particles turn directly to a gas which then permanently dye the decorated surface and sub-surface of your product, depending on whether it’s a textile or hard substrate.